wsLord/PoliceEnigma/README.md

 <a name="links"></a>
 ## Links:

-* Video Link
+* Video Link:
-  * User Login/Signup portal

-* Presentation Link
+* Presentation Link:
-  * Highly scalable application i.e. can handle unlimited users, videos, and categories.

 <a name="depend"></a>
 ## Tech-Stack Used